acrylic-style/4p4t/README.md

 Important
 ------
 - Do NOT set `settings.max-chunk-gen-threads` to greater than 1 unless you know what you are doing.
-- This branch is not compatible with master branch.
-Do not merge, please copy patch files to master branch instead.
+- This branch is NOT ready for production.

 Documentation
 ------